RoeyBokobza/Search-In-Artificial-Intelligence-Course-s-Project/README.md

 This script will print to terminal plan statistics and visualize the path on the grid, for example:
 ![image](https://github.com/user-attachments/assets/15d2d2b9-461f-4180-bc08-036dd4c240e3)

-Under outputs you can see an example of a generated dataframe
+Under outputs you can see the results that was discussed in the project paper.